-I was using system X. My problem: I was using a third-party module.
+I was using system X. My problem: I was using a third party module.
 It is no longer supported.
 The developer has given up.
 I can't upgrade my site without breaking the module.
-Could this happen to me with Tiki?"
+Could this happen to me with Tiki?

 This is called Dependency hell.
 The way Tiki is designed and organized, this has much less chance of happening.
-Yes, some Features can become unmaintained.
+Yes, some doc:Features can become unmaintained.
 However, they continue to work.
-If a developer enhances something in Tiki which breaks something else . . .
+If a developer enhances something in Tiki which breaks something else.

 - 1. The developer has access to all the Tiki code so (s)he can test and fix anything that is risky. - 2.
-We will know quickly via bug reports and IRC - 3.
-The developer can fix whatever he broke because everything is in Git/SVN.
+We will know quickly via bug reports & IRC - 3.
+The developer can fix whatever he broke because everything is in SVN.
 The code is not scattered across dozens of websites.
-Tiki is very centralized, with all info on .tiki.org sites and in Git/SVN.
-For better or for worse, backward compatibility (we call it "Respect the Environment") is a rule of Tiki. - 4.
+Tiki is very centralized.
+All info on .tiki.org sites and in SVN.
+For better or for worse, backward compatibility (we call it "Respect Environment") is a rule of Tiki. - 4.
 While for Drupal, "Any feature that we add to Drupal core needs to be good enough to last us at least 3 years in a relatively unchanged state.", if you like biology, think of it as Tiki being more adaptable to changes because we don't have to worry about breaking hundreds of third party modules/plugins.
-We can undertake massive changes with each major version, like Workspaces in Tiki4.
+We can undertake massive changes with each major version, like doc:Workspaces in doc:Tiki4.

-How many times in the 10+ year's history of Tiki have users ended up with data in dead-end abandoned code?
-This is very, very rare.
-(This could have happened with daily snapshots of Git/SVN versions, but not when using stable versions.)
+How many times in the 10+ years history of Tiki have users ended up with data in dead-end abandoned code?
+This is very very rare (This could have happened with daily snaphosts of SVN versions, but not when using stable versions)